lfiaschi/udacity-advanced-lane-finding-project/README.md

 #### 5. Radius of curvature and car positioning:

-Radius of curvature and car positioning are estimated in the functions `find_curvature` and `find_position`:
+Radius of curvature and car positioning are estimated in the functions `find_curvature` and `find_position`, only the fit for the left lane (which is more stable) is used to estimate the radius of curvature.

 ```python
     def find_curvature(yvals, fitx ):